-New York, meanwhile, is the center of attention in such contenders as Martin Scorsese’s gangster epic, “The Irishman,” Todd Phillips’ “Joker,” and Edward Norton’s “Motherless Brooklyn.”
-“The Irishman,” of course, is the most anticipated saga, starring Robert De Niro, Al Pacino, and Joe Pesci, and production designer Bob Shaw overseas recreations for the ’50s, ’60s, ’70s and beyond for both familiar exteriors along with bars, restaurants, and hotels for nefarious meetings.
+Meanwhile, for Martin Scorsese’s mob epic, “The Irishman,” starring innovatively de-aged screen legends Robert De Niro, Al Pacino, and Joe Pesci, production designer Bob Shaw oversaw recreations for the ’50s, ’60s, ’70s, and beyond for both familiar exteriors along with bars, restaurants, and hotels for nefarious meetings.
 It was a very tight 108-day schedule, with around 30 sets for nearly 300 locations.